MatheusMG-repository/main/Data/systems/pf1/help/en/Formulas.md

 The critical multiplier of the attack, or `1` if the attack is not a critical threat.
 Only appropriate for use in damage rolls and attack and effect notes.

+### `@sizeBonus`

+Effective attack roll bonus or penalty from size.

+### `@powerAttackBonus`

+Base bonus damage given by power attack to individual damage.
+E.g. two-handed attack at level 2 would always give 3 for this.

+Defaults to `0` if power attack is disabled.

+### `@powerAttackPenalty`

+Attack penalty power attacking causes.
+Goes hand in hand with `@powerAttackBonus`.

+For example furious focus is easy to implement with conditional attack roll modifier of `-@powerAttackPenalty` on the first attack.

+Defaults to `0` if power attack is disabled.

+### `@attackCount`

+Zero-indexed counter for which attack is being processed.
+So if this was placed as damage bonus, it would give you `0`, `1`, `2`, `3`, etc. bonus to damage as the attacks progress.

+Can also be used for ternaries to add modifications to specific attack, e.g. `@attackCount == 0 ?
+4 : 0` would add 4 to first attack but no other.

 ## Functions

 Foundry (and by extension this system) allow using JavaScript's [`Math` functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) in its formulas.